splytanalytics/splyt-cpp/readme.md

 There are more advanced options to be passed to the initalization function that is explained in the [API section](#api) of this documentation.

+The Init function(as well as all other API functions) will throw a splyt_exception when there is some sort of error with initialization.
+More information on this available in the [exceptions section](#errors-and-exceptions).

 You must provide either user_id or device_id to initalize the SDK.
 If you do not wish to pass one simply pass the parameter as an empty string like so.
 ```c++
 //Initialize Splyt without a device ID.